owensraf09/fpl_chatbot/README.md

 # fpl_chatbot

 A multi-agent AI assistant for Fantasy Premier League, built with LangGraph and Streamlit.
-Four specialist agents collaborate to answer any FPL question — from player stats and transfer targets to personalised squad advice — backed by live FPL API data and real-time web news.
+Four specialist agents collaborate to answer any FPL question, from player stats and transfer targets to personalised squad advice, backed by live FPL API data and real-time web news.

 ---